myeomans/DICEM/README.md

-Beta version of the DICE NLP model.
+Beta version of the DICE-M natural language processing model.
 To install, run the following in R:

 > devtools::install_github("https://github.com/myeomans/DICE")